Certified Nursing Assistant Programs in Texas 2023: State-Approved Training and Licencing

 The job outlook for CNAs in Texas is promising.
 Certified Nursing Assistants in the state earn an average salary of $27,000 per year, and job growth is expected to be around 11% through 2029.
 This growth is primarily due to the increasing demand for healthcare services as the population ages and requires more assistance with daily living activities.

-CNAs in Texas can find employment in various healthcare settings, such as nursing homes, assisted living facilities, and home health care services.
+CNAs in Texas can find employment in various healthcare settings, such as nursing homes, assisted living facilities, and home healthcare services.
 The highest concentration of CNAs is located in the Houston area, but there are ample opportunities throughout the state.

 With competitive salaries, job growth, and the opportunity to make a positive impact on patients’ lives, a career as a CNA in Texas is an excellent choice for those looking to enter the healthcare field.